 11. How effective are garnishments in collecting money?

-In our practice (which may not apply to each particular case), garnishments are pretty effective.
+In our practice (which may not be applicable to every particular case), garnishments are generally effective.
 If the garnishee actually owes the debtor money, payments are usually diligently transferred to the court by the garnishee.

 12. How long does collecting all the money owing on a garnishment take?